awesomeWM/awesome/docs/89-NEWS.md

 ## New features

+* `awful.screen` now has a `request::wallpaper` and a
+  `request::desktop_decoration` signal.
+They make some workflow implementation cleaner.
 * Lua code can interact with the selection contents via the new `selection.acquire`, `selection.getter`, and `selection.watcher` objects
 * Pending delayed calls (`gears.timer.delayed_call`) can be dispatched via